Montreal Jewish Museum

-The Museum of Jewish Montreal (MJM) (Musée du Montréal juif (MMJ)) is an online and mobile museum that collects, maps, and presents the history and experiences of the Montreal Jewish community through exhibits, walking tours and through online and mobile technology.
+The Montreal Jewish Museum (MJM) (Musée juif de Montréal) is museum that collects, maps, and presents the history and experiences of the Montreal Jewish community through exhibits, walking tours and online projects.
 It is located in Montreal, Quebec, Canada.
 It was founded in 2010 by Zev Moses, the museum's current director.

 Activities

-The Museum of Jewish Montreal was founded in 2010, when Montreal’s Jewish community turned 250 years old.
-What began as a project to map Montreal’s Jewish history has since expanded to include online exhibits, oral histories and online/mobile walking tours.
+The Montreal Jewish Museum was founded in 2010 as the Interactive Museum of Jewish Montreal, when Montreal’s Jewish community turned 250 years old.
+What began as a project to map Montreal’s Jewish history has since expanded to include online exhibits, oral histories, and walking tours.

 The MJM website features online exhibits with written descriptions of key institutions, events, places and people in the history of Montreal’s Jewish life.
 Each exhibit also features archival imagery and links to further research.
 Exhibits are intended to give users context about how different elements of the Jewish community’s history fit into the history of Montreal, Quebec, Canada and worldwide Jewish life.
 There are over 125 original exhibits along with various exhibits based on Sara Tauben’s research on historic synagogues in Montreal.